Family movie night? There's an app for that

 Did we miss something on diversity?
 Suggest an update.

 Parents Need to Know

-Koufax's story is inspiring, and the author relates it easily using a friendly, colloquial voice ostensibly belonging to one of Koufax's unnamed teammates.
-The tone makes it a fun read aloud for parents and the picture book format gives even reluctant readers an easy way to get a lot of baseball history and stick-to-it inspiration in one sitting.
+Koufax's story is inspiring, and author Jonah Winter relates it easily using a friendly, colloquial voice ostensibly belonging to one of Koufax's unnamed teammates.
+The tone makes You Never Heard of Sandy Koufax?! a fun read-aloud for adults, and the picture book format gives even reluctant readers an easy way to get a lot of baseball history and stick-to-it inspiration in one sitting.

-But what really makes this book a knock-out are the highly stylized illustrations.
+But what really makes this book a knockout are Andre Carrilho's highly stylized illustrations.
 Detailed with gold foil, the pictures manage to look modern while capturing the retro mood of the story.
-The heavy shadowing accurately imparts the drama of Koufax's story and the smooth swirl of graphite curves helps create movement that's appropriate for a sports story.
+The heavy shadowing accurately imparts the drama of Koufax's story and the smooth swirl of graphite curves helps create movement, which is appropriate for a sports story.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.